-Like many people, I try to eat healthy throughout the year, so I’m sharing my delicious recipe for Orange Blueberry Dried Fruit Compote to help.
+Like many people, I try to eat healthy throughout the year, so I’m sharing this delicious recipe for Fruit Compote made with dried fruits to help.
 And, well like many people, sometimes I miss the mark a bit throughout the year.

 So, I like to adjust every once in a while.
 Part of that adjusting is because I have high cholesterol, and after I get my blood checked, the Dr. tells me I should keep an eye on what I eat.